RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab6-replicationrecovery.md

 $ oc get pods
 ```

 Notice that you now have 4 unique pods availble to inspect.
-If you want go ahead and inspect them, using 'oc describe pod/<POD NAME>', you can see that each have their own IP address and logs.
+If you want go ahead and inspect them, using 'oc describe pod/<b>POD NAME</b>', you can see that each have their own IP address and logs.

 {{% /panel %}}

 {{% panel "Web Console Steps" %}}

 <blockquote>
-Click "Overview"
+Click "Workloads", then "Deploymnents", and then "dc-metro-map"
 </blockquote>
 <blockquote>
-In the deployment, click the up arrow 3 times.
+In the deployment overview, click the up arrow 3 times.
 </blockquote>
 The deployment should indicate that it is scaling to 4 pods, and eventually you will have 4 running pods.
 Keep in mind that each pod has it's own container which is an identical deployment of the webapp.
 OpenShift is now (by default) round robin load-balancing traffic to each pod.
 <img src="../images/ocp-lab-replicationrecovery-4pods.png" width="900"><br/>